Gennady Golovkin: Golovkin vs. Álvarez II

 According to Golovkin on 27 April, before he defeated Martirosyan, a fight with Álvarez in the fall was still a priority.
 During a conference call, he stated it was the 'biggest fight in the world' and beneficial for all parties involved.
 Although Golovkin stated the rematch had a 10% chance of happening, Eric Gomez and Tom Loeffler agreed to meet and start negotiating after 5 May.
-One of the main issues preventing the rematch to take place was the purse split. Álvarez wanted 65-35 in his favor, the same terms Golovkin agreed to initially, however Golovkin wanted a straight 50-50 split.
+One of the main issues preventing the rematch to take place was the purse split. Álvarez wanted 65–35 in his favor, the same terms Golovkin agreed to initially, however Golovkin wanted a straight 50–50 split.

 On 6 June, Golovkin was stripped of his IBF world title due to not adhering to the IBF rules.
 The IBF granted Golovkin an exception to fight Martirosyan although they would not sanction the fight, however told Golovkin's team to start negotiating and fight mandatory challenger Sergiy Derevyanchenko by 3 August 2018.
 The IBF released a statement in detail.
-On 7 June, Golovkin's team stated they would accept a 55-45 split in favor of Álvarez.
-The split in the initial rematch negotiations, Golovkin accepted a 65-35 split in favor of Álvarez.
+On 7 June, Golovkin's team stated they would accept a 55–45 split in favor of Álvarez.
+The split in the initial rematch negotiations, Golovkin accepted a 65–35 split in favor of Álvarez.
 On 12 June, Golden Boy gave Golovkin a 24-hour deadline to accept a 57½-42½ split in Álvarez's favor or they would explore other fights.
 At this time, Golden Boy were already in light negotiations with Eddie Hearn for a fight against Daniel Jacobs instead.
 At the same time, Loeffler was working closely with Frank Warren to match Saunders with Golovkin for the end of August.
 Golovkin declined the offer and De La Hoya stated there would be no rematch.
 Despite this, some sources indicated both sides were still negotiating after a "Hail Mary" idea came to light.
 Hours later, De La Hoya confirmed via his Twitter account that terms had been agreed and the fight would indeed take place on 15 September, at the T-Mobile Arena in Paradise, Nevada.
 Golovkin revealed to ESPN he agreed to 45%. Álvarez started training for the bout on 14 June, and stated his intention to apply for his boxing license on 18 August.
 It was confirmed that both boxers would not physically come face to face with each other until the fight week.
 A split-screen press conference took place on 3 July.
 On 3 September, due to a majority vote of the panel, it was announced The Ring Magazine's vacant middleweight title would be contested for the bout.
-Doug Fischer wrote, "We posed the question to the Ratings Panel, which, in a landslide, voted in favor the magazine’s 160-pound championship being up for grabs when the two stars clash at T-Mobile Arena in Las Vegas."
+Doug Fischer wrote, "We posed the question to the Ratings Panel, which, in a landslide, voted in favor the magazine's 160-pound championship being up for grabs when the two stars clash at T-Mobile Arena in Las Vegas."
+The IBO's middleweight title was only at stake for Golovkin as Canelo refused to pay the sanctioning fee.